a-paxton/oss-community-health/scripts/sentiment_analysis/oss_community-language_dynamics.md

 * Does the number and intensity of negative and positive comments on a first-time contributor's ticket change whether they come back to make another ticket?
+* Can we track the enculturation of sentiment and gratitude continuously?